JohnLCaron/rlauxe/README.md

 See [OneAudit Notes](docs/OneAudit.md) for more details and plots.

-# Measured Sample sizes

-The following plots are simulated complete workflows, averaging the results from the given number of runs.
+# Measuring Samples Needed

+Here we are looking at the actual number of sample sizes needed to reject or confirm the null hypotheses, called the "samples needed".
+We ignore the need to estimate a batch size, as if we do "one sample at a time".
+This gives us a theoretical minimum.
+In the section [Estimating Sample Batch sizes](#estimating-sample-batch-sizes) we deal with the need to estimate a batch size, and the extra overhead that brings.

-In general samples sizes are independent of N, which is helpful to keep in mind
+In general samplesNeeded are independent of N, which is helpful to keep in mind

 (Actually there is a slight dependence on N for "without replacement" audits when the sample size approaches N, but that case approaches a full hand audit, and isnt very interesting.)

-When Card Style Data (CSD) is missing, the sample sizes have to be scaled by Nb / Nc, where Nb is the number of physical ballots that a contest might be on, and Nc is the number of ballots it is actually on.
+When Card Style Data (CSD) is missing, the samplesNeeded have to be scaled by Nb / Nc, where Nb is the number of physical ballots that a contest might be on, and Nc is the number of ballots it is actually on.
 See [Choosing which ballots/cards to sample](#choosing-which-ballotscards-to-sample), below.

+The following plots are simulated complete workflows, averaging the results from the given number of runs.

-## Sample sizes with no errors
+## Samples needed with no errors

-The audit needing the least samples is CLCA when there are no errors in the CVRs.
-In that case, the sample sizes depend only on the margin, and so is a smooth curve:
+The audit needing the least samples is CLCA when there are no errors in the CVRs, and no phantom ballots.
+In that case, the samplesNeeded depend only on the margin, and so is a smooth curve:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/workflows/clcaNoErrors/clcaNoErrorsLinear.html" rel="clcaNoErrorsLinear">![clcaNoErrorsLinear](./docs/plots/workflows/clcaNoErrors/clcaNoErrorsLinear.png)</a>